Giancarlo Stanton Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Orioles pitching staff ranks 20th in MLB.
+- The Orioles pitching staff is 21st in the league with a collective 8.3 strikeouts per nine innings.

-- The Orioles have the 25th-ranked team ERA across all league pitching staffs (5.53).
+- The Orioles have the 24th-ranked team ERA among all MLB pitching staffs (5.33).

-- Orioles pitchers combine to rank 16th in baseball in home runs allowed (nine total, 1.3 per game).
+- Orioles pitchers combine to rank 15th in baseball in home runs surrendered (10 total, 1.3 per game).

-- The Orioles will send Irvin (0-1) to the mound for his second start of the season.
+- Wells makes his first start of the season for the Orioles.

-- In his last time out on Sunday, the left-hander threw four innings against the Boston Red Sox, giving up six earned runs while surrendering eight hits.
+- The 28-year-old right-hander has pitched in relief one time this season.

 © 2023 Data Skrive.
 All rights reserved.